India women's cricket team in Bangladesh in 2013–14

 The India women's national cricket team toured Bangladesh in March 2014 for a three-match Twenty20 Internationals series.
 The visitors won the series 3–0.
 All the matches were played at Cox's Bazar International Cricket Stadium.
-The tour preceded the 2014 ICC Women's World Twenty20, which both sides competed in and was also held in Bangladesh.
+The tour preceded both sides' participation in the 2014 ICC Women's World Twenty20, which was also held in Bangladesh, from 23 March to 6 April 2014.